Do I need to be enrolled with an Australian University to apply for a WIL (Work Integrated Learning) Scholarship?

 Should I wait until I graduate to look for work?

-As soon as you start tertiary studies, you should consider that you career has already started.
-Employees are increasingly hiring their graduates from those who have completed internships with them.
-To give yourself the best chance at the best jobs, you should ensure you complete an internship or scholarship while you are at university.
+As soon as you start tertiary studies, your career has already started.
+Employees are increasingly selecting their graduates from those have completed internships with them.
+To give yourself the best chance at the best jobs, you should ensure you complete an internship or scholarship placement while you are at university.

 What is the difference between an internship and a WIL scholarship?